bikbikbiket/TrainingPlan/doc/InnerDocs/partner-roles.md

 ## Deliverables

-Competencies and responsible names for the [Course Hierarchy](course-structure.md).
+-  Form and Finalise Requirement Analysis:
--  Create a list of existing trainings provided by all partners
+   -   the list of existing trainings
+   -   and potential contributions provided by all partners
--  Create Course Definition Forms:
+-  Create Course Definition Forms based on the [Course Hierarchy](course-structure.md):
    - Course Identification
    - Course Content
    - Course Implementation